neontribe/ARCVService/README.md

 - {appropriate_user} with an appropriately qualified local user
 - {webserver_group} with the webserver's group.

+It also requires PHP's `zip` extension installed and enabled.

 ### To use the Reset data buttton on the dashboard:
  - chown `env` to the console user and web user group e.g. `chown neontribe:www-data .env`